moneytransfers.com

 Wise has a useful pricing tool which allows customers to calculate the transfer fees, ensuring total transparency, before initiating payment.

 Domestic transfers sent from one Monzo account holder to another are instant.
-International transfers can take up to 3 working days to arrive with the recipient.
+International transfers are sometimes instant, but can take up to three working days to arrive with the recipient.

 Moving money between Wise accounts based in the same country can be processed instantly by either party.